LandSinking/SBAS_China/README.md

 # SBAS_China: steps for InSAR time series analysis
 #
 This is an example from Houston that demonstrates SBAS InSAR processing for monitoring global urban subsidence, utilizing ASF's Vertex cloud computing platform and the MintPy package.

 The Houston configuration file at `config/USA_357_Houston.py` records key parameters for data preprocessing and InSAR time-series analysis; including the base image, temporal and frame ranges for SBAS stack search; study area extent for image clipping; reference point coordinates and the coherence threshold for MintPy analysis.

-**More information about parameters used in InSAR data processing for 465 global major cities can be found it Table S1 of our manuscript.**
+**For more information on the InSAR processing parameters used for 465 global major cities, see Table S1 (Supplementary Materials) of our manuscript.**

 1. edit the ASFUsr and ASFPwd in `config/USA_357_Houston.py`, and run `procSearchPairs.py` to geneate Sentinel-1 stack
 <pre><code>python procSearchPairs.py -c ../config/USA_357_Houston.py</code></pre>
 2. run `procMdfPairs.py` to filter the image pairs and edit the SBAS network via a simple GUI